Laura Iñiguez, Content Manager at Hirebook

 Set social channels on Slack, or create a book club and meet weekly to discuss the book of the week, even if the meeting happens virtually.
 Connecting with your colleagues can happen even during pandemic times or if you’re located somewhere else and can’t physically meet with them.
 It is important to get to know each other and do activities that’ll help you connect on a deeper level.
 You could even schedule calls and share a meal over video.
 Little activities like these will also help with the team’s productivity and will build trust among employees.

-We know that learning how to be productive at home can be a challenging task, especially when doing it for the first time, but we hope that these tips can help you to make the most out of your day and feel satisfied with your performance!
+According to statistics, 63% of employees are more productive working from home.
+We know that learning how to be productive at home as remote workers can be a challenging task, especially when doing it for the first time, but we hope that these tips can help you to make the most out of your day and feel satisfied with your performance!

 Also, check out our “Career Advancement Opportunities: How to Further My Career while Working Remotely” to get some more info on how to develop your career even when working remotely.